lutangar/lutangar/README.md

 - 📋 Kanban *nothing better than a tidy board*
 - Peer Review *(who doesn't love to have people reading their hard work?)*
 - DDD *still a work in progress*
+- ~~Layered~~ ~~Hexa~~ Clean architecture

 ### Technologies
 - `git` *granted sufficient permissions, anyone would be tempted to rewrite history*
-- Typescript/Javascript/NodeJS React, Storybook, RxJs, Next.js, Jest, Nx, NestJs, etc.
+- Typescript/Javascript/NodeJS React, Storybook, `redux-saga`, RxJs, Next.js, Jest, Nx, NestJs, etc.
 - PHP and Symfony  *I'll always <3 u*
-- Docker
+- Docker, Docker Compose
 - Ansible
+- Digging Kubernetes & Helm

 I'm also curious about functional programming languages like Elm, Elixir, ReasonML, etc. and eager to dig deeper into Rust & Wasm one day.